TheCacophonyProject/python-cptv/README.md

 ## License

-The package is licensed under the Apache License 2.0.
+This software is licensed under the Apache License 2.0.